Greatest Tennis Players of all time "GOATs"

 - Laver - Only player to win 2 grand slams with 180+ overall titles.

-1st Grand Slam in a depleted amateur field, another in 1969 in a field packed with great players, the only 'true' Grand Slam in history.
 He turned pro in 1963.
 Was Number#1 from 1964 to 1969, 5 straight years.
 He never played well at a Slam anymore after 1969, but was arguably still the best player around in 1970-1971, as he won plenty of big tournaments, was the prize money leader by far, and regularly trounced the slam winners, Newcombe, Rosewall, Ashe, in other tournaments.

 Was at his best on grass and indoor, but showed he could be an all-court player by winning the French Pro agains Newcombe in 1968, RG against Rosewall in 1969, and Rome in 1971 against Kodes (who would win RG later).
+Won around 20 'True Grand Slam', around 40 big 'Super 9-like' tournaments (by my count), and at least 180 events over all !!!!

 - Gonzales - Longevity and titles make Pancho a strong GOAT choice.
 Eight straight years as world pro champ.